juronja/homelab-configs/OpenWRT/openwrt-configs-RT-N11P-B1.md

-# Setting up TP-Link WR-1043ND v2 Device
+# Setting up ASUS RT-N11P-B1 Device

 By default, the main router will have an address of 192.168.1.1